SalishSeaCast/docs/work_env/bash_config.rst

     PS1="\h:\W$ "

-To force programs and command that want to display output page by page to use :command:`less` as their pager use:
+To force programs and commands that want to display output page by page to use :command:`less` as their pager use:

 .. code-block:: bash